Everything you do is consistent with your self-perception!

 Our self-perceptions are created at a very early age.
 Then most of us continue to live the rest of our lives with the beliefs of a child.
 You are in control of growing up and not letting what's no longer applicable to run the show.

-Enjoy the new and real you!
-Be proud of it!
+Enjoy you!
+Be proud of you!